Mario-Duarte/react-image-zooom/README.md

 It will have the class `loading` while the image is been preloaded and `loaded` once it has been loaded.

 Additionally it will have the class `fullview` while the user has not initiated the zoom and `zoomed` once the user has taped/clicked in.

+### New to v1.2.0

+As requested by the users, you can now have custom components rendered when the image fails to load and pass in a custom callback to handle the error your own way.

 ## How to install